People were disappointed with previous govts before Modi came to power: Shah

-New Delhi [India], Sept 17 (ANI): Recalling the years before the Modi government came to power in 2014 and the way people were disappointed with the previous governments, Home Minister Amit Shah on Tuesday said that after nearly 70 years of Independence there was a question in the minds of people whether multi-party democratic system had failed to fulfil the aspirations of the people.
+New Delhi [India], Sept 17 (ANI): Recalling the years before Prime Minister Narendra Modi led BJP government came to power in 2014 and the way people were disappointed with the previous governments, Home Minister Amit Shah on Tuesday said that there was a question in the minds of people whether multi-party democratic system had failed to fulfill the aspirations of the people due to widespread corruption, policy paralysis and lack of clear vision of the leadership.

+He said the Modi government addressed the wrongs committed by the previous governments by working in a targeted manner with a well laid-out strategy and micro-level planning.

-Addressing the 46th national management convention of All India Management Association here, he referred to the achievements during first five years of Narendra Modi government and gave a background of the condition in which the country was, when it came to power in 2014.
+Addressing the 46th national management convention of All India Management Association (AIMA) here, he referred to the achievements during first five years of Modi government and gave a background of the condition in which the country was when the BJP came to power in 2014.

 They wanted to create a powerful nation, with empowered citizens, that can provide leadership in the field of global welfare.
 This is evident in the debates of the Constituent Assembly also, he said.